-Ingredients: Directions: 0 1.
-Preheat oven to 375 F. 2.
-Coat a baking sheet with foil or parchment paper and 1 tablespoon olive oil drizzle with half of the olive oil.
+Ingredients: Directions: 1.
+Preheat oven to 375 F. Coat a baking sheet with foil or parchment paper and 1 tablespo on olive oil drizzle with half of the olive oil.
 1 salmon fillet (about 5 ounces) 3.
 Put salmon on the foil or parchment paper and drizzle with remaining olive oil and sprinkle with seasoning.
-4. Divide butter into thin pats and place 3 to 4 pieces on salmo Alt Gal 1 tablespoon butter 5.
-Bake 13 minutes or until salmon is cooked through and flake 1 1/2 teaspoons Old Bay@ or seafood seasoning easily with a fork. or seafood seasoning.
-6. Enjoy!
+4. Divide butter into thin pats and place 3 to 4 pieces on salmor 1 tables 5.
+Bake 13 minutes or until salmon is cooked through and flakes 1 1/2 teaspoons Old Bay® or seafood seasoning easily with a fork. or seafood seasoning 6.
+Enjoy!